How We Build Our Custom ERP Ai Chatbots

 Digitized paper records are full of complexities like bad handwriting, handwritten notes and markings, a variety of page layouts from forms to tables, image quality and noise issues, irrelevant text like footers, and more.
 Overcoming such problems requires complex processing pipelines that combine the latest techniques in large language models, natural language processing, and computer vision.

-We'll briefly explain some basics of health records and their contents here with a focus on hospital inpatient health records.
+We'll briefly explain some basics of medical records and their contents here with a focus on hospital inpatient health records.

-A medical record is a record of a patient's single encounter with medical care in a hospital.
+A medical record is a record of a patient's single encounter with medical care in a medical office (doctor, ER, therapy etc).

-In contrast, a health record is a comprehensive collection of all aspects of a patient's health over an extended period of time and across multiple care providers.
+In contrast, a health record is a comprehensive collection of all aspects of a patient's health & medical history over an extended period of time and across multiple care providers.
 Health care is broader than medical care, covering mental health, nutrition plans, health insurance, and other such aspects.

 A health record typically contains many medical records, lab reports, and medical images.